lewiscollard/django-flexible-images/README.md

 flexible-images will obey the following settings in your settings.py:

-**FLEXIBLE_IMAGES_USE_JS**: if you do not want JavaScript image switching then set this to True.
+**FLEXIBLE_IMAGES_USE_JS**: if you do not want JavaScript image switching then set this to False.
 This will cause the flexible_image tag to output the image you supply it as-is, which reduces this app to "Smarter aspect ratio preservation" above.